-A 1 or 2.1 honours degree in electronics, computing or a related electronics subject.
+A first or 2.1 honours degree in electronics, computing or a related electronics subject.

 Months of entry

 January, September, May